WWE News: Latest Speculation On Former ROH World Champion Heading To WWE

 — Kyle O'Reilly (@KORcombat) March 2, 2017

-O’Reilly in NXT creates the opportunity for fans to witness some great matches and spectacular TakeOver events in the future.
+O’Reilly in NXT creates the opportunity for fans to witness some great matches, and spectacular TakeOver events in the future.
 While it is not official, it is more than likely that he will be at Full Sail sooner than later.